tronghieu220403/PE-Injection-Virus/README.md

 - In an image file, the VAs for sections must be assigned by the linker so that they are in ascending order and adjacent, and they must be a multiple of the **SectionAlignment** value in the optional header.
 It means that the RVA of virus section must be the largest among all sections.

-- We should the round up old victim file size to be a multiple of **FileAlignment** then append the virus section to the end of it.
+- We should the round up old victim file size to be a multiple of **FileAlignment** then **append the virus section to the end of PE header**.
+If the file has Overlays part, shift it to prevent dataloss and make sure that the Overlays part is always the last part of the file.

 - The virus section must have the following section flags in the **Characteristics** field: `IMAGE_SCN_CNT_CODE`, `IMAGE_SCN_CNT_INITIALIZED_DATA`, `IMAGE_SCN_MEM_READ`, `IMAGE_SCN_MEM_EXECUTE`.

 ### Modify victim's entry point

-The new entry point of the victim file will be `RVA of virus section + 0x0ca0` for x86 and`RVA of virus section + 0x28f0` for x64.
+The new entry point of the victim file will be `RA of virus section in the victim file` plus the first DWORD in virus section for x86 or the second DWORD for x64, depend on the victim's architecture.

 ### Modify bytes code of the virus section

 In Windows Assembly (MASM), bytecode of `call` instruction is `0xe8 0x??
 0x??
 0x??
 0x??`, where `0x??
 0x??
 0x??
 0x??` is the distance between the end of that instruction and the address of the called function.
-In `main` function of `virus.c`, I called to an `EmptyFunction` function so we will modify bytecode in that call instruction to call back to the original victim entry point.
+In `main` function of `virus.cpp`, I called to an `EmptyFunction` function so we will modify bytecode in that call instruction to call back to the original victim entry point.

+Nevertheless, in x86 code, we have to modify the `push offset InfectUserProfile` so that it will push to the exact offset of InfectUserProfile in the victim file.

 Folder structure
 ----------------